 For sole source Requisitions in excess of \$2,500, the requestor shall include a sole source justification with the Requisition.
-The justification should include, as applicable, a description of: (a) the supplies or services required; (b) efforts made to provide for competition (e.g. advertising); (c) the market research conducted; and (d) if it is a recurring need, actions taken to produce a future competitive package.
+The justification should comply with the requirements of Paragraph 1.4.2.
 Advertising and market research are effective methods of locating new sources and creating a competitive environment.